The 8 principles of The Data Protection Act & GDPR

 If you doubt whether your business requires to meet the legislation, you must seek advice from ICO or any independent professional.

 As a security services provider, Cyphere helps businesses with GDPR penetration testing and other security compliance services.
-This helps organisations identify the needs of data protection measurements and facilities incorporating data privacy and security models according to business demands.
+This allows organisations to identify the need for data protection measurements and facilities incorporating data privacy and security models according to business demands.

 Get in touch today to discuss your security & privacy concerns.